data-creative/tonebase-api/DOCS.md

 --- | --- | ---
-advertiser_id | Integer | References the advertiser who placed this ad. title | String | A display title. message | Text | The ad's content. url | String | Where the ad redirects the user. image_url | String | The ad's image source.
+advertiser_id | Integer | References the advertiser who placed this ad. title | String | A display title. content | Text | The ad's content. url | String | Where the ad redirects the user. image_url | String | The ad's image source.